kaysal/training/codelab19/README.md

 ./init.sh
 ```
 2. Select a lab section and follow the script prompts to provision a lab base configuration.
-An example for how to run the lab section VPC:
+The example below shows how to setup the ILB lab environment.
 ```
 $ ./init.sh
 List of Labs